mvolkmann/blog/src/swift/CloudKit.md

 ### Querying

-To view (query) all the records of a given record type in the "CloudKit Console":
+To view (query) all the records of a given record type:

 1. In the left nav under "Data", click "Records".
 1. In the database dropdown, select